robbie-cahill/tunnelmole-client/README.md

 Tunnelmole has been compared to a similar tool known as `ngrok`, but is open source.

 If you are using the default configuration you will a get HTTPs URL and all of its benefits for free.
 Modern browsers require HTTPs for some newer features like web notifications and PWA's.
+If you are looking to try these features out without fully setting up HTTPs yourself, a Tunnelmole URL can be used for testing.

 ### Installation
 If you want to start using Tunnelmole right away without building it from source, the easiest method is to install the pre-built binary for your platform.